ddaniimvcbs/randomcharacters-passwordgenerator/README.md

 password = random.choices(all_characters, k=length)

-This is where the "magic" happens (the function starts working, haha...(laughs)).
+This is where the "magic" happens (the funcion return the password generated)

 random.choices allows us to take elements from the single list we created with all_characters and generate the password.